mygamedevtools/scene-loader/README.md

 ### Description

 Loading scenes in Unity is very simple, mostly, but when you start to deal with other systems such as [Unity Addressables](https://docs.unity3d.com/Manual/com.unity.addressables.html), it can get a little messy.
-Also, there are some common scene load scenarios that you'd usually reimplement every project, like scene transitions.
+Also, there are some common scene load scenarios that you'd usually reimplement in every project, like scene transitions.

 In this package, you'll have the possibility to standardize the scene loading process between the standard **Unity Scene Manager** and **Addressables**, while still being able to choose how to await (if you want) the operations, be it Coroutines, standard Async (through ValueTasks) or [UniTask](https://github.com/Cysharp/UniTask).

 Aside from the ordinary **Load** and **Unload** actions, the Scene Loading tools introduce the **Transition** as a new standard to control transitions between scenes with an optional intermediate "loading scene" in between.
-Also, starting from version `2.2` you can also **Load**, **Unload** and **Transition** to **multiple scenes** in parallel!
+Also, starting from version `2.2` you can **Load**, **Unload**, and **Transition** to **multiple scenes** in parallel!

 :information_source: You don't need to understand what **Addressables** or **UniTask** do in order to use this package.
 There are scene loaders that only rely on basic Unity Engine functionalities.